Persian language in the Indian subcontinent: Literature

 A large corpus of Persian literature was produced by inhabitants of the Indian subcontinent.
 Prior to the 19th century, the region produced more Persian literature than Iran.
-This consisted of several types of works: poetry (such as rubaʿi, qasidah), panegyrics (often in praise of patron kings), epics, histories, biographies, and scientific treatises.
+This consisted of several types of works: poetry (such as rubaʿi, qasida), panegyrics (often in praise of patron kings), epics, histories, biographies, and scientific treatises.
 These were written by members of all faiths, not just Muslims.
 Persian also was used for religious expression in the subcontinent, the most prominent example of which is Sufi literature.

-This extended presence and interaction with native elements led to the Persian prose and poetry of the region developing a distinct, Indian touch, referred to as sabk-e-Hindi (Indian style) among other names.
+This extended presence and interaction with native elements led to the Persian prose and poetry of the region developing a distinct, Indian touch, referred to as Sabk-e-Hindi (Indian style) among other names.
 It was characterised by an ornate, flowery poetic style, and the presence of Indian vocabulary, phrases, and themes.
-For example, the monsoon season was romanticised in Indo-Persian poetry, something that had no parallel in the native Irani style.
-Due to these differences, Iranian poets considered the style "alien" and often expressed a derisive attitude towards sabk-e-Hindi.
-Notable practitioners of sabk-e-Hindi were Urfi Shirazi, Faizi, Sa'ib, and Bedil.
+For example, the monsoon season was romanticised in Indo-Persian poetry, something that had no parallel in the native Iranian style.
+Due to these differences, Iranian poets considered the style "alien" and often expressed a derisive attitude towards Sabk-e-Hindi.
+Notable practitioners of Sabk-e-Hindi were Urfi Sherazi, Faizi, Sa'ib Tabrezi, and 'Abd al-Qadir Bedil.

 Translations from other literary languages greatly contributed to the Indo-Persian literary corpus.
 Arabic works made their way into Persian (e.g. Chach Nama).
 Turkic, the older language of Islamic nobility, also saw translations (such as that of Chagatai Turkic "Baburnama" into Persian).
-A vast number of Sanskrit works were rendered into Persian, especially under Akbar, in order to transfer indigenous knowledge; these included religious texts such as the Mahabharata (Razmnama), Ramayana and the four Vedas, but also more technical works on topics like medicine and astronomy, such as Zij-e-Mohammed-Shahi.
+A vast number of Sanskrit works were rendered into Persian, especially under Akbar, in order to transfer indigenous knowledge; these included religious texts such as the Mahabharata (Razmnama), Ramayana and the four Vedas, but also more technical works on topics like medicine and astronomy, such as Zij-i Muḥammad Shahi.
 This provided Hindus access to ancient texts that previously only Sanskritised, higher castes could read.